jdimitrov-pantheon/workwithme.guide-myguide/index.md

 ## Work Patterns

 I am remote and based out of KC, so I tend to be online earlier in the morning Pactific time.
-I tend to try and get mental breaks during the day so that I can stop thinking about things.
+I also try and get a few mental breaks during the day so that I can stop thinking about everything and relax.
 This helps me prevent any obsessing over issues/concerns.

 ## Communication Preferences